j0hn-G4lt/huntressCTF-2025/Day 01/Cover Your Bases.md

 ---

-> [!example] Prompt
+**Prompt**

-> Hmmm, a group of triplets, it looks like.
+Hmmm, a group of triplets, it looks like.
 Can you find out what they are trying to say?

 ```
 116 151 143 145 154 171 040 144 157 156 145 041 040 124 150 141 164 040 167 141 163 040 102 141 163